Towards Cognitively-Faithful Decision-Making Models to Improve AI Alignment: Abstract

 \section{Abstract}

-Recent AI work trends towards incorporating human-centric objectives, with the explicit goal of aligning AI models to personal preferences and societal values.
-Using standard preference elicitation methods, researchers and practitioners build models of human decisions and judgments, which are then used to align AI behavior with that of humans.
-However, models commonly used in such elicitation processes often do not capture the true cognitive processes of human decision making, such as when people use heuristics to simplify information associated with a decision problem.
-As a result, models learned from people's decisions often do not align with their cognitive processes, and can not be used to validate the learning framework for generalization to other decision-making tasks.
-To address this limitation, we take an axiomatic approach to learning \emph{cognitively faithful} decision processes from pairwise comparisons.
-Building on the vast literature characterizing the cognitive processes that contribute to human decision-making, and recent work characterizing such processes in pairwise comparison tasks, we define a class of models in which individual features are first processed and compared across alternatives, and then the processed features are then \emph{aggregated} via a fixed rule, such as the Bradley-Terry rule.
-This structured processing of information ensures such models are realistic and feasible candidates to represent underlying human decision-making processes.
-We demonstrate the efficacy of this modeling approach in learning interpretable models of human decision making in a kidney allocation task, and show that our proposed models match or surpass the accuracy of prior models of human pairwise decision-making.
+Recent AI trends seek to align AI models to learned \emph{human-centric objectives}, such as personal preferences, utility, or societal values.
+Using standard preference elicitation methods, researchers and practitioners build models of human decisions and judgments, to which AI models are aligned.
+However, standard elicitation methods often fail to capture the cognitive processes behind human decision making, such as \emph{heuristics} or simplifying \emph{structured thought patterns}.
+To address this failure, we take an axiomatic approach to learning \emph{cognitively faithful} decision processes from pairwise comparisons.
+Building on the literature analyzing cognitive processes that shape human decision-making, we derive a model class in which features are first \emph{processed} with learned rules, then \emph{aggregated} via a fixed rule, such as the Bradley-Terry rule, to produce a decision.
+This structured processing of information ensures that such models are realistic and feasible candidates to represent underlying human decision-making processes.
+We demonstrate the efficacy of this modeling approach by learning interpretable models of human decision making in a kidney allocation task, and show that our proposed models match or surpass the accuracy of prior models of human pairwise decision-making.